 Solved!
 What Does a Green Porch Light Mean?

-Learn the reason your neighbors have swapped in a green porch light this month—and no, it doesn’t have anything to do with Christmas.
+Learn the reason your neighbors have illuminated a green porch light this month—and no, it doesn’t have anything to do with Christmas.

-Q: My new neighbors’ front porch light is green, rather than white or yellow.
-I know that a blue porch light signifies support for the police (and autism awareness), but a green light is new to me.
+Q: My neighbors’ front porch light is green, rather than white or yellow.
+I know that a blue porch light signifies support for the police (and autism awareness), but I have no idea what a green outdoor light means.
 Can you shed some light on this situation?

-When should you shine a green porch light?
+When should you shine a green porch light on your home?